Best Supermarkets in Lisbon: A Local’s Guide to Grocery Shopping in Portugal (2026)

 💡 Pro Tip: If you’re self-catering, check out the international aisles in supermarkets like Continente or El Corte Inglés, where you’ll find everything from Indian spices to Asian noodles.

-🍷 Where to Buy Wine in Portugal (Especially in Lisbon!)
+🍷 Best Places to Buy Wine in Lisbon

 If you’re visiting Lisbon and love a good glass of wine, you’re in the right place.
 Portugal is world-renowned for its wine, especially Port, Vinho Verde, and rich reds from the Douro Valley.